 It began with a thorough examination and a few positive remarks about my skin given my age (definitely a nice start, even if the aesthetician was just buttering me up).
 She then applied an exfoliator from Aromatherapy Associates London along with oxygen to hydrate the skin and lift debris and bacteria.
-Throughout the treatment, she used several Foreo machines, which she said were superior descendants of the popular Clarisonic face brush.
+Throughout the treatment, she used several Foreo devices, which she said were superior descendants of the popular Clarisonic face brush.
 An Activated Mask was applied with a Foreo UFO, and the Iris Foreo wand pulsated around my lips and eyes to reduce signs of crow’s feet, dark circles and bags.
 Overall, I was impressed with her light, experienced touch and the many anti-aging tips she offered throughout the 80-minute session (use eye cream above the lips to decrease wrinkles; apply moisturizer outside the T-zone first so less moisturizer is used on the oily part of the face; for the best sunscreen, use zinc oxide).

 After the facial, I was brought to the spa boutique and shown all the products she’d used.
 Unlike experiences at other spas, however, this was not a hard sell; just informational.
 I rejoined my friend in the Blue Room.
 In the mirror above the table of infused waters and teas, I could see no redness whatsoever, just a fresh, dewy glow.